qeeqbox/threat-intelligence/README.md

 - Financial Intelligence (FININT)

 #### Processing
-Convert the gathered raw data into an understandable\readable\usable format (Remove false positive and structure the data)
+Convert the gathered raw data into an readable\usable format (Remove false positive and structure the data)

 #### Analysis & Production
 Evaluate the structured data and create actionable information based on the requirements specified in the Planning step.